 When the United States flag is flown at half-staff on federal property—by presidential proclamation or as a sign of national tribute—Harvard has the option to follow suit by flying the United States flag at half-staff at University Hall.
-The University Marshal, in consultation with Harvard’s president, will make this decision, and will notify the deans of the various schools who may also choose to act similarly.
-Nothing prohibits the United States flag from flying at halfstaff as a tribute for a loss closer to home, but this is rarely done.
+The University Marshal, in consultation with the Office of Harvard’s President, will make this decision, and will notify the deans of the various schools who may also choose to act similarly.
+Nothing prohibits the flying of the United States flag at University Hall at half-staff as a tribute for a loss closer to home, but this is rarely done.
 A Dean of an individual school may also decide to honor the passing of a colleague, student, or alumnus by lowering the US flag on their own campus at half-staff in tribute.